“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Too late.
 Had to deliver a letter there.
 Right to your doorstep, probably.”

 “So that letter I read with Avotash asking for reinforcements due to Kiorian spies was the one you delivered after all.”
+Sairek sighed.
+"Small world."

 “Sounds like it.
 How ironic that it would allow us to meet even though the point of the letter was probably to do the opposite.”
 Varhi chuckled.
 “Maybe that’s why Avotash lied in the letter.
 Your father Aayron would have been more than likely very interested to hear the symptoms of this ‘disease’ just like how Jimmy, hopefully unintentionally, lured you in.
 Of course, I do not think Avotash realizes exactly what is lurking in this forest.
 He probably thinks it’s just some kind of ailment or just a single monster or whatever—not because the forest itself and the people living in it are becoming sentient brutes.”
 Varhi said.

 “The guy who made it back to the city had his corpse cremated.
 He was turned to ashes before he started transforming and moving by himself I guess.
 How lucky, because if they left his corpse there, I think the entire capital city would be assimilated by those things now.
-This is ground zero for a literal walking epidemic.
+This is ground zero for a walking epidemic.
 Thank goodness this place is surrounded by mountains already to contain it.”

 Sairek flinched at that.
 “My mother was cremated too, because her body was deteriorating so fast.
 Might not have been nothing left...”

 “Perhaps, but she still survived for a few years after her symptoms began.
 This guy survived less than three weeks.
 Not to mention having gone mentally insane before that point.
 There was no 'accelerated aging' symptom.
 Plus, you're here, born and still alive and as I can see, not a walking mass of mushroom.”
+Varhi pointed out the obvious

 Nayleen had begun the preparations of starting to peel things in a pot again, but she glanced up as she spoke.
 “So, technically, Avotash could just set fire to this place and the threat would more or less be gone?”

 Sairek ignored that comment, though he had to resist a shudder.
 “I must find out what is going on as well.”
 He replied, causing the other three to look at him.
-“If Avotash is lying and hiding something from my father and I, then I must find out what it is.”
+“If Avotash is lying and hiding something from my father and I, then I must find out what the motive is.”

 “How are you going to even respond if you find out what it is that he’s hiding?”
 Varhi asked him.